juev/awesome-stars/README.md

 - [limetext/lime](https://github.com/limetext/lime) – Open source API-compatible alternative to the text editor Sublime Text
 - [yallop/effects-bibliography](https://github.com/yallop/effects-bibliography) – A collaborative bibliography of work related to the theory and practice of computational effects
 - [palash25/best-practices-checklist](https://github.com/palash25/best-practices-checklist) – A list of awesome idiomatic code resources.
 Rust:crab:, Go, Ruby:gem:, Pony :horse:, Ocaml :camel:, Erlang and more
-- [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) – 🤓 Build your own (insert technology here)
+- [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) – Master programming by recreating your favorite technologies from scratch.
 - [denji/nginx-tuning](https://github.com/denji/nginx-tuning) – NGINX tuning for best performance
 - [sdras/awesome-actions](https://github.com/sdras/awesome-actions) – A curated list of awesome actions to use on GitHub
 - [herrbischoff/awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line) – Use your macOS terminal shell to do awesome things.